BardoAlacran/Project-3-backend/README.md

 ## Description

-This repository is the REST API for the [https://github.com/BardoAlacran/Project-3-frontend](link).
+This repository is the REST API for the [Curiosity's Starship Frontend](https://github.com/BardoAlacran/Project-3-frontend).
 It allows users to generate the CRUD of the web site (main content and user).

 **Curiosity's Starship** is a post page starship where the user can add life tips to the rest of the net for everything, deppending on the level required for that tip (noob, mid, late, godlike).